Worship And Outreach

 Visiting The Sick And The Mystery Of Holy Anointing

 "You are the healer of souls and bodies."
 These words are said about Our Lord Jesus Christ while during His ministry.
 He was constantly healing and encouraging the sick.
 Prayers have an unbelievable healing power.

-Fr.
-Jan visits the sick at home, nursing home or hospital once a month or upon request.
+Visits to the sick at home, nursing home or hospital occur once a month or upon request.
 Please contact Fr.
-Jan if any parishioners are ill or in need of our prayers at (330) 225-9857 ext.
-1, or via email at firstname.lastname@example.org.
+Peter if any parishioners are ill or in need of our prayers at (330) 225-9857 ext.
+0, or via email at St.EmilianByzantine@gmail.com.

 The mystery of holy anointing is ministered to any sick person usually after holy confession.
 Then Holy Communion is distributed to the sick person as well.

 We understand that it is a very difficult time for the family and friends when there is a loss of a loved one.